About me

 …aNd WeLcOMe to mY bLog!

-My name is Moschos Koupoukis, I am born and living in the always sunny Greece for the last thirty-something years now.
+I am born and living in the always sunny Greece.
 I Love computers and technology since my first one : a ZX SPECTRUM 48K which I got as a present when I was 8 years old.
 I used to spend hundreds of hours on that plastic rubber keyboard discovering the Spectrum computer.
 I learned to program in BASIC and assembly Z80 machine code.

 To LOAD a program or game you had to use a tape (cassette) player and have a lot of patience..
 Especially when you had to load/play a lot of different tapes to completely load a program.